tasesmuemils/100DaysOfCode/README.md

 # day 13 13.11.2017
 Finished my 3rd tamplate.
 There are some issues (hovers, fonts), but I wanted to get more around positioning and float, so I guess I know the basics of those now.
 Not sure what to do next, but I think I will find 4th tamplate to recreate and after that I will continue with books.

+# day 13_2 13.11.2017
+So I started my 4th tamplate.
+Finally used positions in real life and before finishing tamplates structure I realized that I need to creat individual container for left side and for right side, so every text on the right side is centered properly.
+Well, I will try to do that tomaroow.
+But in general, very productive day.